Magomogo/barberry-service/README.md

 Images hosting service on base of Barberry library.
 Serve as origin for a barberry-based service.
 Fork it if you need any project-specific features or different set of plugins.

+The core project, documentation, list of plugins are available here: https://github.com/Magomogo/Barberry

 Installation
 ------------